betterscientificsoftware/bssw.io/CuratedContent/AiCodingAgentsWhatWorks.md

 * **Q:** Do all AI coding agents use runtime sandboxing?

   * **A:** It's mixed.
-  First-generation agents often run directly on the user's machine with frequent prompts for permission to run each command.
+  First-generation agents often run directly on the user's host machine with frequent prompts for permission to run each command.
   Newer agents like OpenHands aim for more autonomous operation within sandboxes.

 * **Q:** How does OpenHands perform on benchmarks like Commit0?

-  * **A:** SWE-Bench is the current "golden benchmark."
-  OpenHands is near the top for open-source models.
+  * **A:** SWE-Bench is the current "golden standard" benchmark and OpenHands is near the top for open-source models.
-  However, SWE-Bench is becoming gamed, so they are diversifying benchmarks (e.g., MultiSWE-Bench, Commit0) to ensure real-world improvement.
+  However, SWE-Bench is becoming gamed, so All Hands is diversifying the benchmarks it uses (e.g., MultiSWE-Bench, Commit0) to ensure real-world improvement.

 * **Q:** How does OpenHands handle cross-session memory and learnings?

-  * **A:** Memory is stored as code in a Git repository under user control, primarily through "micro agents" at repository, organization, or user levels.
+  * **A:** Memory is stored as code in a Git repository under user control or through "micro agents" at the repository, organization, or user levels.
   This allows for explicit control and sharing of context.

 * **Q:** Are there plans for OpenHands in VS Code or IntelliJ?

-  * **A:** A CLI was recently shipped.
+  * **A:** An OpenHands CLI was recently shipped.
-  The plan is to integrate this CLI into VS Code to allow local development and context sharing from the IDE.
+  The plan is to integrate this CLI into VS Code to allow local development and context sharing from within the IDE.

 * **Q:** Are there plans for OpenHands to automatically review PRs?

   * **A:** It's possible today by prompting the agent.
   They are looking to make it a more first-class feature, potentially with a read-only mode for reviews.

-* **Q:** What about better Windows development support (WSL)?

-  * **A:** They are working on it, but it's challenging.
-  OpenHands Cloud is an alternative.
-  Contributions for Windows support are welcome.

 * **Q:** Which LLM models work best with OpenHands?

-  * **A:** Claude 4 is a great default (though expensive and closed-source).
+  * **A:** Anthropic Claude 4 is a great default (though expensive and closed-source).
   [Devstral](https://mistral.ai/news/devstral) is a good open-source alternative, about two-thirds as good as Claude 4, suitable for smaller/easier tasks.

 * **Q:** Is there a noticeable difference between coding-specific models (e.g., Codex, Devstral) and general-purpose models (e.g., GPT-3, Claude 4) for coding tasks?